alexandru/alexn.org/_posts/2021-01-26-tail-recursive-functions-in-scala-.md

 {% include youtube.html id="Ua1iMD4icLU" image="/assets/media/articles/tail-recursive-functions.png" %}

 Turning imperative algorithms to tail-recursive functions isn't necessarily obvious.
-In this episode I'm showing you the trick you need, and in doing so, we'll discover the Zen of Functional Programming.
+In this article (and video) I'm showing you the trick you need, and in doing so, we'll discover the Zen of Functional Programming.

 <p class="info-bubble">
   Choose between watching the video on YouTube (linked above), or reading the article (below), or both.